 If Roommate Nation doesn’t interest you, there are other roommate matching sites such as Circle.
 This app works through your Facebook friends to find mutual friends and friends of friends that you can actually verify.
 It’s just like a dating app, but for finding roommates!

-The real estate market is also going strong in 2021, with the average sale price of a home rising about 18.4% higher than the previous year.
+The real estate market also stayed strong with the average sale price of a home rising about 18.4% higher in 2021 than the previous year.
 Homes in Austin are priced around $454,896, which is twice the national average of $276,717.
 However, these homes are still considerably less than homes in pricier cities such as San Francisco and New York.

 Of course, housing costs tend to be more affordable the farther you get from the center of any city.
 The most affordable homes in Austin are usually found in North and East Austin, particularly in the suburbs like Cedar Creek and Round Rock.
 But keep in mind that the property tax rate in Texas is 2.06%, one of the highest in the United States.

 Downtown Austin is the place to be if you’re looking for bar-hopping, live music, museums, and plenty of spots to eat out at.
 Known for its lively activity, you’re sure to find something new to experience around every corner.
 Check out a few of the most popular areas to live in below.